Posted on Leave a comment

 • Smoother, less bitter taste

-• Higher L-theanine content
+• Higher L-theanine feel

-• No need for sweeteners
+• No need for sweeteners if the matcha is good

 Ceremonial vs Culinary Matcha